mozilla/mozjpeg/README-turbo.txt

 -- libjpeg: Fancy downsampling in compressor cinfo.do_fancy_downsampling is silently ignored.

--- libjpeg: Arithmetic coding/decoding
-   Not supported due to patent concerns.

 -- jpegtran: Scaling
    Seems to depend on the DCT scaling feature, which isn't supported.